njcyx/fedexsmartpost/README.md

 I copied the current FedEx Key and FedEx password from the latest fedexwebservices (also from Numinix).
 Then I put my Acct# and Meter# there, and it worked.
 Please also note, FedEx doesn't provide new product keys any more.
 This mod is only for old users.

 If unable to fix the warning, add "error_reporting(0);" to the top line.

+Changelog:
+1. Updated code for PHP7.4
+2. Corrected debug function.
+There are some lines of code for debugging but not working.
+3. Updated the language to display Ground Economy instead of Smartpost
+4. Used the newer pricing file (RateService_v31) instead of v10.
+Also changed the folder location for the pricing file so it can use the same file from fedexwebservices folder instead.